-It goes well with plenty of sporty to laidback clothes.
+We confirmed that it goes well with plenty of sporty to laidback clothes.
 Its unique retro design matches jeans, skinny pants, and mini denim dresses.

 Packed with comfort

-Many wearers appreciate its stitched cup midsole that offers cushioning and the needed shock absorption when walking and standing for long hours.
+We appreciate its stitched cup midsole that offers cushioning and the needed shock absorption when walking and standing for long hours.

 No scrimping of materials here

 Its overall excellent build overjoys us.
 Everything’s assembled using high-quality materials.
 It retained the best elements of the original template, such as the patented crisscross ankle system joined together by a velcro strap.

 A real steal

 We realised that it falls within the market’s budget-friendly pickups, making it a welcome alternative to its preppy cousins, the Adidas Superstars.

 Resurrecting from the basketball era of the 80s, we highly recommend the Adidas Forum Low due to its vintage appeal.
 The Dellinger Web System that can be seen in the medial part of the sole is one of the resurfacing features of the original shoe.

 This basketball-inspired sneaker maintained its original perforations on the toe box, which we affirmed to promote breathability.